2008 MONTANA COWBOY HALL OF FAME INDUCTEE

 The Assiniboine Indian Tribe has many names.
 Assiniboine is a word the English borrowed from the French, which was taken from the Ojibwa word asinii-bwaan, meaning stone Sioux, as well as the Cree term asinipwat, which also means "stone."
 A nickname they call themselves is Assseeneepoituc, which means "those who cook with stones."
 (They would heat fist-sized stones until they were red hot and then drop them into water, causing the water to boil, which would cook the meat.)
 Another name they call themselves is the Nakota, which means "the allies" or "the people."
 Still another name is the Nakona or Nakonabi, meaning "The Friendly People."

 The fur trade both benefited and caused suffering for the Assiniboine Indians.
 In their bartering with the fur traders, the Assiniboine received supplies such as guns and horses and the introduction of European diseases.
-According to an oral history of the Assiniboine, small pox epidemics decimated the people three times.
-The first time nearly half of the people died and entire bands perished.
+According to an oral history of the Assiniboine, small pox epidemics decimated the people three different times.
+Initially, nearly half of the people died and entire bands perished.
 The oral history explains that the Assiniboine was first to befriend the white man, yet they received the least help from him and the worst treatment of any.

 Ceremonies were important in the Assiniboine culture.
 The Grass Dance was practiced to make the grass grow so the buffalo would come.
 The Tancowaci Dance was the dance without robes.
-Another dance was the Medicine Lodge Dance.
+Another was the Medicine Lodge Dance.
 The Sun Dance was held once a year when it rained for a long period of time.

 It is important to recognize the Assiniboine Indian Tribe of northeast Montana in the Montana Cowboy Hall of Fame & Western Heritage Center, as the people were truly native to the state and the tribe contributed extensively to the history of Montana and the early fur trade.